Exploring The International Trade In Amphibians

 The trade in eggs was relatively small and involved two species, 6,152 eggs, and 15 trade events.
 The vast majority of trade involved the Mexican salamander, which was sourced solely from the wild, primarily in the United States.
 Two trade events involved the strawberry poison frog, which was primarily bred in captivity and exported from Costa Rica to the United States.
 The authors note that the last trade event occurred in 2003 and suggest that this trade may have ceased.

 The trade is skins included four species, 5,790 individuals, and multiple import and export countries.
-The vast majority of trade, as well as the most recent trade events, involved the Indian bullfrog.
+The vast majority of the skin trade, as well as the most recent trade events, involved the Indian bullfrog.
 The second-most traded species, the American bullfrog, is not listed on CITES but was reported in accordance with regulations by the European Commission.
 The authors note that the American bullfrog has actually been categorized as one of the top 100 world’s worst invaders by the International Union for Conservation of Nature (IUCN) stemming from efforts to introduce it in locations worldwide as a biocontrol agent.
 They suggest that in this case, CITES could potentially be used to monitor the import of a species that could negatively impact a country’s native fauna.

 The trade in meat involved two species, 178 trade events, and over 26 million kilograms of meat in the form of frog legs.
 The authors estimate that 51-135 million green pond frogs and 480 million to 1.2 billion Indian bull frogs were traded, for a total value of more than $111 million.
 Meat was first exported from Bangladesh but ceased due to CITES regulations and was then exported from Vietnam.
 The authors state that while this trade involved “extremely high” number of animals, many of which were sourced from the wild, these animals have received limited conservation attention.
 Fortunately the authors also note that the trade in meat appears to be decreasing.